 Augmented limb leads are aVF, aVL, aVR.
 They are described by Goldberger and are unipolar.
 The leads are connected by special mechanism, which allows for augmentation of the electrical activities of the heart.
 The positive pole of the augmented limb lead is at right arm for aVR, left arm for aVL and left leg for aVF.
-While recording from such a lead, the other limbs that are not used as the positive pole are connected to a central terminal or indifferent electrical activities by 50%.
+While recording from such a lead, the other limbs that are not used as the positive pole are connected to a central terminal or indifferent electrode which has zero potential.
+Thus, there is augmentation of the electrical activities by 50%.
 The lines of force of the augmented limb leads form an equilateral triangle.